 Some of the carpets are just sawdust, some are sawdust with a few flowers, sticks or seed pods, some are entirely made of grasses, whole flowers and petals like these below.

-The Antiguan heat and wind would quickly dry them out and the art would be blown away unless team members continuously damped them down, some use high-tech water sprayers, some splash by hand.
+The Antiguan heat and wind would quickly dry them out and the art would blow away unless team members continuously damp them down.
+Some use high-tech water sprayers, some splash by hand.

 Could you save this to your bucket list on Pinterest?

 The teams were working on these creations all morning.
 Once the procession came they were gone in an instant, to be recreated in time for the procession to return, well after dark, many hours later.

 It’s a labour of love and an incredible art display that will stay with us forever.